 Serving Suggestions for Your Stuffed Mushrooms

 Stuffed Portobello mushrooms are protein-packed and versatile, perfect for showcasing their natural mushroom flavor in various dishes.
 They can stand alone as a main course without any other sides.
 However, you could pair them with other dishes for a more substantial meal.
-You could serve them with braised lamb shanks for a comforting dinner or next to Mediterranean oven-baked chicken drumstick.
+You could serve them with braised lamb shanks for a comforting dinner or next to Mediterranean oven-baked chicken drumsticks.

 Pair them with a refreshing summer zucchini or baby spinach and lentil salad for a lighter meal.
 The lemon zest and fresh thyme in the marinade and stuffing work together to create the perfect blend of flavors.
 Whatever you decide to serve with these stuffed Portobello mushrooms, make sure they are the show’s star!